 Last year, I was invited to write a review of and perspectives on global change modeling for Northern Eurasia (Monier et al., 2017), and contributed to the programmatic paper for the Northern Eurasia Future Initiative (NEFI, Groisman et al., 2017), an international project under the Future Earth umbrella.
 In this manuscript, I reviewed past and ongoing research efforts to model the impact of climate change on the region.
 The paper further provides guidelines on the future direction of global change modeling focusing on improving the representation of the coupled human-Earth system by combining Earth system models and integrated assessment models.
-I also led the writing of a manuscript proposing a paradigm shift toward a consistent modeling framework to assess climate impacts, currently in press in Nature Communications.
-This manuscript describes the development of an integrated framework for consistent multi-sectoral climate impact assessment through the detailed and systematic representation of the physical impacts of climate change on relevant ecosystems and sectors of the economy.
+I also led an article in Nature Communications (Monier et al., 2018) that proposes a shift toward consistent assessessments of multi-sectoral climate impacts by integrating a geospatially resolved physical representation of impacts into a coupled human-Earth system modeling framework.
 Together, these papers highlight my central role in the continued development and improvement of the integrated assessment modeling at MIT.

 I was involved in an intercomparison project with Earth System Models of Intermediate Complexity (EMICs) undertaken in support of the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5).
 EMICs simulations were performed following the Coupled Model Intercomparison Project Phase 5 (CMIP5) protocol for pre-industrial, historical and future (Representative Concentration Pathways, RCP) scenarios extended to 2300.
 I developed a module to implement the CMIP5 land use data in the MIT Integrated Global System Model (IGSM), one of the EMICs invited to participate in the exercise.
 The RCP scenarios were prolonged beyond 2300 to investigate longer-term commitment and irreversibility (Zickfeld et al., 2013).
 Meanwhile, the preindustrial portions of the last millennium simulations were used to assess historical model carbon-climate feedbacks (Eby et al., 2013).